 In order to adapt to the uncertain changes in the ionosphere or communication environment, and to keep the communication uninterrupted, it is necessary to select the appropriate communication frequency and update the frequency in the communication process, which requires an enduring frequency management method.

-The first-generation link establishment technology provides optimal frequency information for the communication system by detecting the HF channel.
-The second and third generation of ALE technology, based on the optimized frequency information obtained from the HF channel detection, determines the available working frequency group, and selects a frequency in real time within the relatively fixed working frequency group to automatically establish the communication link.
-The main problems are as follows: the channel detection system and the actual communication system are independent of each other, the interaction information is not timely and could be significantly delayed, and if the information interaction cannot be carried out under certain conditions, the resulting frequency used in the actual communication may not be the optimal frequency in real time.
+The second and third generation of ALE technology, based on the optimized frequency information obtained from the HF channel detection, determines the available working frequency group and selects a frequency in real time, within the relatively fixed working frequency group, to automatically establish the communication link.
+The main problem is that the channel detection system and the actual communication system are independent of each other which could introduce significant delays.
+If the information interaction cannot be carried out under certain conditions, the resulting frequency used in the actual communication may not be the optimal frequency in real time.

-With the development of HF communication technology, especially the rapid development of high-speed digital signal processing (DSP) and large-scale field programmable gate array (FPGA) technology, the combination of channel real-time detection system and HF communication system becomes possible.
-In the new HF communication system, the real-time channel detection based on spectrum sensing can be closely combined with the ALE process.
+With the continuing development of HF communication technology, especially the rapid development of high-speed digital signal processing (DSP) and large-scale field programmable gate array (FPGA) technology, the combination of channel real-time detection system and HF communication system becomes possible.
+In the newest HF communication systems, the real-time channel detection, based on spectrum sensing, can be closely combined with the ALE process.
 The frequency management strategy is described as follows:

 (1) Frequency preplanning based on medium- or long-term frequency prediction

-When frequency allocation is carried out in a communication network, factors such as geographical distribution, network topology and equipment performance should be considered.
+When frequency allocation is carried out in a communication network, factors such as geographical distribution, network topology, and equipment performance should be considered.
 Frequency preplanning achieves this function by adopting different optimization algorithms.
 When building a communication network, it is usually divided by geographic region or specific task.
 Stations in different areas are divided into multiple resident groups, each of which selects a communication station to be responsible for sending information within the group.
 To establish reliable communication, frequencies need to be assigned to each group.
-The distribution of frequency can be determined either by medium- or long-term frequency prediction, with an available frequency band produced by frequency prediction software.
+The distribution of frequencies can be determined either by medium or long term frequency prediction, with an available frequency band produced by frequency prediction software.

 (2) Local noise analysis based on spectrum sensing

-As HF communication is obviously affected by environmental background noise, each station requires real-time monitoring of local noise and interference by fast Fourier transform and cyclic spectrum analysis technology, excluding some of the frequencies with serious interference.
+As HF communication is obviously affected by environmental background noise, each station requires real-time monitoring of local noise and interference by fast Fourier transform and cyclic spectrum analysis technology to exclude some of the frequencies with serious interference.

 (3) Frequency monitoring